 Cranberry sauce is a staple on every table at Thanksgiving.
 Ask me why and I couldn’t tell you.

-It wasn’t until recently that my mom starting making her own cranberry sauce, so all I remember growing up is that very weird smelling, oddly shaped, jiggly thing on a plate being passed from person to person.
+All I remember growing up is that very weird smelling, oddly shaped, jiggly thing on a plate being passed from person to person.

 It’s just not my thing.
 But I know it’s YOUR thing, therefore I am helping you avoid THE CAN.
 I hear all about THE CAN every year.
 I finally tried THE CAN which is probably why I never ate cranberry sauce again.